 Ahhh cheesecake… food of the gods.
 And so easy to make!
-We’ve got loads of cheesecake recipes to choose from, including easy cheesecake recipes (try raspberry and milk chocolate), baked cheesecakes, no-bake cheesecakes, lemon cheesecakes and of course chocolate cheesecake recipes.
+We’ve got loads of easy cheesecake recipes to choose from, including baked cheesecakes, no-bake, lemon flavour and of course chocolate cheesecake recipes.

 The most indulgent cheesecake recipe around!
 We’ve taken inspiration from ‘freakshakes’ (ice cream combined with chocolate bars and, sometimes, cake) to create our OTT freakshake cheesecake.
 You don’t have to stick to the toppings we’ve used here – go freestyle!

 We’ve combined two classic British summertime favourites into one seriously indulgent dessert.
 This fresh and creamy Eton mess cheesecake is the perfect pudding to impress your friends and family with this weekend.

 We know you love this classic olive magazine recipe – it’s been one of our most popular recipes for years!
 A classic and really indulgent dessert, baked cheesecake is a crowd pleaser.
 The fresh raspberries on top cut through the rich body of the cheesecake.
 Here are our most indulgent dessert recipes to try out.